audiophonics/minisharc_controller_serial_vol/README.md

 python minisharc_serial_sync.py
 ```

-You should see volume value printed in bash when changed from Volumio, and if serial is received, Minisharc Controller should update the volume value.
+You should see volume value printed in bash when changed from ALSA, and if serial is received, Minisharc Controller should update the volume value.

 Then install the service so it's launched at startup :
 ```